Seamus-Hughes/Seamus-Hughes.github.io/_posts/2024-11-29-a-pinch-of-bread.md

 I gave up beef for one simple reason:

-> One again the vastly disproportionate impact of beef is obvious.
+> "One again the vastly disproportionate impact of beef is obvious.
 If you want to do one thing to immediately reduce your carbon emissions, stop eating beef.
-You can do that today, at no cost. <br>
+You can do that today, at no cost." <br>
 >
 > Jeremy Williams via [The footprint of animal based foods](https://earthbound.report/2020/09/24/the-footprint-of-animal-based-foods/)